 In Cirrus you can easily add Sections to your assessment: context blocks with associated questions.
-Sections are sometimes also known as a 'casus', 'use case' or 'stimulus pane'.
-You create the specific case text (with options for images or video) in your Library like any regular item.
+Sections are sometimes also known as a 'use case' or 'stimulus pane', 'casus' or 'side-pane'.

 - Previewing your Section in the Assessment